Gaurav4604/buddy/README.md

           ```

           Thus beautifully decomposing the initial question into simpler easier questions to answer.
+          </br>(kudos to event driven computing and state machine for teaching me this)

        3. Once this context is formed, by answering all of the simpler queries, the model, asks itself the original question again, with these atomic answers as reference, to ground its answer, and thus provides an accurate answer to user's question